galib19/galib19.github.io/_projects/AnalyzingCoauthorship2020.md

 This is the course project of CSE 891 (Fall 2020) at Michigan State University.

-In this project, I have extracted a network of co-authorship relations between researchers (i.e., those in the top-300 highest hindex according to Google scholar and have collaborated at least once with each other) and analyzed centrality measure, link prediction, and community detection using machine learning techniques.
+This project aims at analyzing a network of co-authorship relations between researchers (i.e., those in the top-300 highest hindex according to Google scholar and have collaborated at least once with each other).
+It includes network creation from XML data, data exploration, centrality measure using degree centrality, eigenvalue centrality, and local clustering coefficient.
+Also, it predicts missing link from the original network using Logistic Regression.
+Finally, it detects a set of connected components (communities) using a K-means clustering based community detection algorithm.
 The distinct parts of this project:

 ## Network data creation